Graded Lie algebras of maximal class of type $p$: Graded Lie algebras of maximal class

-This special choice of the generator $y$ has the crucial consequence that at least one of each pair of consecutive entries of the sequence vanishes~\cite[Lemma~3.3]{CMN}.
-This means $[u,y,y]=0$ for $u\in L_i$, for all $i$, which follows by induction from
+A crucial consequence of our special choice of the generator $y$ is that at least one of each pair of consecutive entries of the sequence vanishes~\cite[Lemma~3.3]{CMN}.
+In other words, each nonzero entry $\alpha_i$ of the sequence is immediately followed by a zero entry.
+This is equivalent to $[L_i,y,y]=0$ for all $i\ge 1$.
+When $i$ equals $1$ or $2$ this holds because $[L_2,y]=0$ by definition of $y$.
+Proceeding inductively, suppose $[L_i,y]\neq 0$ for some $i>2$, and assume $[L_{i-1},y]=0$ as we may.
+Then letting $u$ span $L_{i-1}$ we have that $[u,z]$ spans $L_i$, and

-Incidentally, this fact can be regarded as $y$ being a {\em sandwich element} of $L$, and some implications of this for algebras of type $1$ and for {\em thin Lie algebras} as well are discussed in~\cite{Mat:chain_lengths}.
-For the present discussion it means that the sequence of two-step centralizers consists of isolated nonzero entries, separated by blocks of one or more zeroes.
+yields $[L_i,y,y]=0$ as desired.
+Incidentally, in characteristic different from two the condition $[L,y,y]=0$ means that $y$ is a {\em sandwich element} of $L$.
+Some implications of this for algebras of type $1$ and for {\em thin Lie algebras} as well are discussed in~\cite{Mat:sandwich}.
+For the present discussion it means that the sequence of $L$ consists of isolated nonzero entries, separated by blocks of one or more zeroes.
 Of course the sequence is not uniquely determined by $L$ but still depends on the choice of the other generator $z$.
 It follows from~\cite{CMN} that over any countable field $F$ of positive characteristic there exist algebras of type $1$ such that $\bigcup_{i>1}C_i=L_1$, meaning that every element of $F\cup\{\infty\}$ appears somewhere in the sequence of two-step centralizers.

 Following~\cite{CMN} we say that an algebra $L$ of type $1$ is {\em uncovered} if $\bigcup_{i>1}C_i\not=L_1$.
 Then choosing $z\in L_1 \setminus \bigcup_{i>1}C_i$ we have $L_i=[L_{i-1},z]$ for all $i \ge 1$.
 As in~\cite[Section~3]{ShZe:narrow-Witt}, such an element $z$ will be called {\em uniform}.
 Being uncovered is clearly not a strong restriction as it can always be achieved by extending the field $F$ of definition (and is automatically satisfied if $F$ is uncountable).
-With this choice of $z$, the sequence of two-step centralizers is made of elements of $F$ and does not involve the symbol $\infty$.
+With such a choice of $z$, the sequence of $L$ is made of elements of $F$ and does not involve the symbol $\infty$.
 For uniformity with algebras of type $n>1$ considered below, it will be convenient to rename the generator $y$ as $e_1$, and recursively define a basis of $L$ by setting $e_i=[e_{i-1},z]$ for all $i>1$.
-With this notation the corresponding sequence $(\alpha_i)_{i>n}$ of two-step centralizers may also be defined by the equation $[e_i,e_1]=\alpha_{i}e_{i+1}$ for all $i\ge 1$.
+With this notation the corresponding sequence $(\alpha_i)_{i>1}$ may also be defined by the equation $[e_i,e_1]=\alpha_{i}e_{i+1}$ for all $i>1$.